johleste/johleste/README.md

 - 👀 I’m interested in security development and just generally goofing around.
 - 🌱 I’m currently learning to make python shells and other things.
 - 💞️ I’m looking to work on some mostly goofy things.
 I have one in particular I'm workin on called KafkaOS which is a deliberately convoluted Linux Distro run in Python.
+- I also make Google Apps Script functions and other Python builds for interacting with Workspace APIs.
+Probably the only useful thing I spend time doing right now.
 - 📫 How to reach me: johleste@gmail.com

 <!---